akshatapatel/Iris-Recognition/README.md

 Fig5 shows the recognition results using features of different dimensionality

-Fig6 table that shows the car for L1,L2,cosine fro original and reduced feature vectors
+Fig6 table that shows the car for L1,L2,cosine for original and reduced feature vectors

 Fig7 shows the ROC curve